How It Works

 The Real-time Transport Protocol is a network protocol used to deliver streaming audio and video media over the internet, thereby enabling the Voice Over Internet Protocol (VoIP).

-Adaptive Server Enterprise (Sybase ASE) is a relational database management system often used for online transaction management on location and in the cloud.
+SAP Adaptive Server Enterprise (SAP ASE), formerly Sybase ASE, is a relational database management system often used for online transaction management on location and in the cloud.

 The Session Initiation Protocol is a signaling protocol that enables the Voice Over Internet Protocol (VoIP) by defining the messages sent between endpoints and managing the actual elements of a call.